raku-community-modules/Test-Notice/README.md

 # DESCRIPTION

-This module lets you display highly visible messages to users during the run of your test.
+This module lets you display highly visible messages to users during the run of your test, pausing long enough for them to read it.

 ![](sample.png)